 Eileen strengthened the capacity of federal child nutrition programs in Oregon by helping to develop a grant process that distributes funds to program sites and sponsors.
 She also planned and facilitated a regional Summer Food conference and compiled, analyzed, and published child nutrition participation data to direct future outreach efforts.

-Policy Placement: U.S. House of Representatives, Hunger Caucus (Washington, DC)
+Policy placement: U.S. House of Representatives Hunger Caucus

 Eileen educated Members of Congress and their staff on hunger-related issues by organizing activities and briefings related to domestic and international hunger issues.
 She also created an e-newsletter for Caucus Members, provided assistance to help Members get involved in anti-hunger efforts in their local districts, and worked to expand the membership of the Hunger Caucus.